Greek Yogurt Potato Salad

 Ingredients and Substitutes:

 These are the main ingredients and substitutions.
-See recipe card below for full ingredients list and instructions for this healthy potato salad recipe.
+See recipe card below for full ingredients list and instructions for this greek yogurt potato salad recipe.

-Greek Yogurt: if you’re not a fan do a combination of light mayo, sour cream and/or cottage cheese.
+• Greek Yogurt: or a combination of light mayo, sour cream and/or cottage cheese.

 • Add hard-boiled eggs or chopped ham for extra protein.